sakshi1303/DataEngineerDummy2/docs/InterviewQuestions.md

 9. Djisktra's algorithm is impractical for millions of nodes so use Contraction hierarchies where shortcuts , highways and other inputs can be given for pre-processing.
 Roads changes rarely so this pre-processing even if it takes hours can be afforded.

 10. Logging is done again via Kafka.

+## Netflix system design

+1. Other than serving video everything is handled by AWS.

+2. Serving video is done by Open Connect ( A custom Content delivery Network).

+3. Files are transcoded for different speed and devices.

+4. Movie recommendations logging and all other things are done in AWS.

+5.